 Light rail is much more than a transport project.
 It’s a step towards a better future for Auckland.

 This video captures some of the main themes and topics that people shared.
+See more event videos or find out more about the feedback we received.
 Thanks again Auckland for sharing your views, aspirations and concerns with us!

-Our latest resources include a summary of the Indicative Business Case and technical notes summarising investigations into two modes: trackless trams and heavy rail, which we have been getting lots of questions about.
-Each technical note documents the benefits, opportunities and risks for that mode and summarises the reasons they did not progress to our short list.
+Our latest resources include fact sheets and maps, and the Indicative Business Case and appendices.
+You can also find technical notes summarising investigations into two modes: trackless trams and heavy rail, which we get lots of questions about.
+Find our resources here.

 Investing in high capacity, high quality, rapid transit is critical to developing a modern, connected city which supports improved and new public spaces, homes, shops and community facilities.
 Connecting to buses, ferries, trains and walking and cycling, means people living along the route don’t have to rely on cars to travel to the places they want to go to.